tyguy310/SQL_CRUD_REST/README.md

 # Exercise
 - A company presents you with the following ERD ![ERD](./erd.png)
-- Build a schema file that accomplishes this schema, then complete each task.
+- Create a new file called `schema.sql`.
+Add the code to create the necessary tables shown in the ERD, then follow each step.

 ## Steps
-- Create a new file called `schema.sql`.
-Add the code to create the necessary tables shown in the ERD.
+- INSERT
+  - Add each teacher to the teachers table.

-- Then, create a SQL file for each table.
-Add an Insert statement to each associated file to seed the tables.
+  - Add each student to the students table.
+  - Add at least 4 different classes, and who's teaching them.
+- UPDATE

-- Let's change some of that data using UPDATE.
-Add the necessary UPDATE statement to change the number of jobs you've applied to.
+  - Change the number of jobs you've applied to 3.

-- Now let's change who's teaching what class.
-Add the necessary UPDATE statement to change the teacher of the Promises class to Ben, and have Wes teach "Defense Against the Dark Queries"
+  - Change the number of jobs a classmate has applied to 5.
+  - Change who's teaching one of the classes.
+- SELECT
+  - Select all students in the who have applied to at least 1 job.
+  - Select all students from one of your classes.
+  - Select all students from one of your classes, who've applied to at least 3 jobs.
+- DELETE
+  - Delete all students who haven't applied to a job yet.
+  - Delete the Janky Python class from the classes table!
   - Finally, you're hired!
 Use DELETE to remove yourself from the students table!